bupt-ipcr/RL4Net-TE/README.md

-# RL4Net Simulator - A simulator for research of <font color=#0099ff>R</font>einforcement Learning based Networking algorithm
+# RL4Net Simulator - A simulator for research of Reinforcement Learning based Networking algorithm

 Implementing a reinforcement learning environment and algorithms for networking from scratch is a difficult task.
-Inspired by the work of [ns3-gym](https://github.com/tkn-tub/ns3-gym), we developed RL4Net (Reinforcement Learning for Network) to facilitate the research and simulator of reinforcement learning for networking.
+Inspired by the work of [ns3-gym](https://github.com/tkn-tub/ns3-gym), we developed RL4Net (<b>R</b>einforcement <b>L</b>earning for <b>Net</b>working) to facilitate the research and simulator of reinforcement learning for networking.

 Below Figure shows the architecture of RL4Net: